zumasys/docs/site/rover/roverbi/hybrid-connection/README.md

 - Select the “Create new hybrid connection” at the top of the next blade.
 (Note: you could add a previously configured connection to a second web app from the list of connections)
 - Provide the appropriate information:
   - Hybrid connection name unique to this customer
   - Endpoint host.
 This MUST be the name of the computer where mvConnect is installed.
 This can be found by opening a command prompt on the destination server and entering `hostname`.
-Copy and past that into the Endpoint Host filed.
+Copy and paste that into the Endpoint Host filed.
   - Endpoint Port.
 8180 or whatever port we are going to communicate to.
 If they have caddy, this would be 443 (or possibly 80)
   - Service Bus Namespace (Create New)
     - Name (must be unique to this customer)